W. D. Jones: Barrow Gang

-By age 15 or 16 W.D.
+By age 15 or 16, W.D.
 Jones was known to the local police.
-He hung around the Barrows' service station on Eagle Ford Road, "entertained" older men, and collected license plates for LC Barrow’s brothers (Clyde and Marvin “Buck” Barrow) to use on cars they stole; he was picked up in Dallas at least once "on suspicion" of car theft and was arrested with LC in Beaumont, Texas for car theft.
+He hung around the Barrows' service station on Eagle Ford Road and collected license plates for LC’s older brothers Clyde and Buck to use on cars they stole.
+He was picked up in Dallas at least once "on suspicion" of car theft and was arrested with LC in Beaumont, Texas for car theft.
 On Christmas Eve 1932, Clyde Barrow and his friend Bonnie — already on the run, and glamorous outlaws to W.D. — stopped by home.
 Barrow was between assistants, and he and Parker brought Jones along with them when they left.

 The next afternoon in Temple, Texas, in a botched attempt at stealing a car, Jones or Barrow shot and killed the car's owner, grocery clerk Doyle Johnson, a 27-year-old new father.
 Newspaper accounts reported that the fatal shots came from the passenger side of the car.
-According to Jones, Barrow used this report to make sure Jones didn't leave the gang.
+According to Jones, Barrow used this report to make sure Jones wouldn’t dare leave the gang.
 Jones was indicted for Johnson's murder by a Bell County grand jury, but was not tried.

-On the night of January 6, 1933 in Dallas, the three stumbled into a trap set for another criminal and Barrow killed Tarrant County Deputy Malcolm Davis, shooting him point-blank in the chest with a 16-gauge shotgun.
+On the night of January 6, 1933 in Dallas, the three stumbled into a trap set for another criminal.
+Barrow killed Tarrant County Deputy Malcolm Davis, shooting him point-blank in the chest with a 16-gauge shotgun.
 Jones and Parker were waiting in the car for Barrow and were as startled as the neighbors were when gunfire broke out.
 Jones "grabbed a gun and began blasting the landscape."
 Parker shouted to him to stop, that he might hit someone, and she circled the car around the block to catch up with Barrow.

-Though in his confession to police, Jones said that he was starting the motor while Parker fired her pistol out the passenger window, but thirty-five years later, he told Playboy magazine, "As far as I know, Bonnie never packed a gun.... during the five big gun battles I was with them, she never fired a gun."
-In October 1934 Jones was tried and convicted as an accessory to Deputy Davis's murder as part of an arrangement with Dallas County Sheriff R.A."Smoot" Schmid.
+In his confession to police, Jones said that he was starting the motor while Parker fired her pistol out the passenger window.
+Thirty-five years later, he told Playboy magazine, "As far as I know, Bonnie never packed a gun.... during the five big gun battles I was with them, she never fired a gun."
+In October 1934, Jones was tried and convicted as an accessory to Deputy Davis' murder as part of an arrangement with Dallas County Sheriff R.A."Smoot" Schmid.